RLW-A Adaptive Remote Laser Welding Optic

-Optical seam tracking using laser triangulation integrated in the welding head, which recognizes the joint and positions the laser beam directly where it is required.
+Optical seam tracking using laser triangulation integrated into the welding head, which recognizes the joint and positions the laser beam directly where it is required.
 Due to the high working distance, the head can pass over the tooling and workpiece contours.
 The processing time is substantially reduced in comparison to tactile systems and slightly higher regarding standard laser remote heads.

 The RLW-A combines optical seam tracking with high dynamic scanners.
 This enables the welding of difficult 3D geometries with a wide range of joint types.
 During the robot movement, the RLW-A detects and follows the seam by adjusting the mirrors via galvo motors according to the seam tracking measurement data.
 Additional features available with this system are beam oscillation, automatic gap bridging, and "SCeye" vision-based monitoring.